KnutAM/Newton.jl/README.md

 [![Build Status](https://github.com/KnutAM/Newton.jl/workflows/CI/badge.svg)](https://github.com/KnutAM/Newton.jl/actions)
 [![Coverage](https://codecov.io/gh/KnutAM/Newton.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/KnutAM/Newton.jl)

-Newton.jl provides a fast and efficient newton-raphson solver for nonlinear equation systems.
-It is suitable to be used inside a preformance critical loop.
-It is mostly tested for small equations systems (<100 variables).
-When more fine-grained controlled over algorithms or more iteration information is desired, using [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl) is recommended.
+Newton.jl provides an efficient newton-raphson solver for nonlinear equation systems.
+The main goal is to keep the allocations low and the speed high (duh).

+Its purpose is to be used inside a preformance critical loop, and is mostly tested for small equations systems (<100 variables).
+When more fine-grained controlled over algorithms or more iteration information are desired, [NLsolve](https://github.com/JuliaNLSolvers/NLsolve.jl) has many more options.

 ## Installation
 ```julia